HL7/fhir-gender-harmony/input/pagecontent/index.md

   - The CDA templates are balloted as **Standard for Trial Use (STU) on the normative track**
   - The remaining content of this IG is balloted **Informative**.
 - Value sets and code systems needed for the GH model artifacts.
-  - Specified Note that the same terminology artifacts that are used in all product families.
+  - Please Note that the same terminology artifacts that are used in all product families.
 The value sets and code systems used are defined in the FHIR core R5 specification, bound to the GH extensions.
 The terminology is **not** defined in this guide.
 Please review the terminology and comment on the content in the FHIR R5 ballot.
 - Examples that illustrate how to use the product family-specific enhancements in consistent ways to meet a use case.

+## Aligned but separate ballots that contain Gender Harmony content

+The official V2.9.1 ballot found [here](http://www.hl7.org/documentcenter/public/ballots/2022SEP/downloads/V291_R1_N1_2022SEP.zip) - Please note this is a link that downloads the ballot file.
+Please submit comments on that ballot [here](https://jira.hl7.org/issues/?jql=project%20%3D%20V2%20AND%20Specification%20%3D%20%22V2.x%20Message%20Specification%20(V2)%20%5BV2-core%5D%22%20and%20%22Raised%20in%20Version%22%20%3D%20%27V2.9.1%27), do not comment against this Gender Harmony ballot for content found in the V2.9.1 ballot.

+All new FHIR enhancements to support Gender Harmony modeling are changes to FHIR included in the R5 FHIR core specification described in the separate [R5 FHIR ballot specification](http://www.hl7.org/fhir/2022Sep) and all comments on the extensions and the related terminology **must be made against the FHIR R5 ballot** [at this location](https://jira.hl7.org/browse/FHIR-37986?jql=project%20%3D%20%22FHIR%20Specification%20Feedback%22%20%20AND%20Specification%20%3D%20%22FHIR%20Core%20(FHIR)%20%5BFHIR-core%5D%22%20%20and%20%22Raised%20in%20Version%22%20%3D%20%27R5%27), not on this ballot.
+To make a comment on content in the R5 FHIR ballot, please follow that link provided and first search to see if your issue has already been reported, and if found make a comment on the existing jira issue and link to it if you are voting based upon that issue, otherwise use the Create button to start a new change request issue.

+## Questions to balloters:

+We are particularly interested in comments on the following.

+- Should this guide define FHIR profiles that include the FHIR extensions to enable conformance testablity of the extension use?
+    - If so, which extensions should be included in a profile and the profile should be on what resources?
+        - One profile or individual profiles for the extensions: Gender Identity, Recorded Sex or Gender, Pronouns
+        - Name to Use profile (in combination with the others, or separate) with conformance specifics on HumanName dataType.
+        - Sex for clinical use profile using the SFCU extension
+        - What resources should have the profiles?
+        - Justification for this addition
+- What additional examples need to created and what unique characteristics need to be illustrated?

 # Conformance testable content

 Of the information provided within this initial version of guide, only the CDA templates described in this guide are conformance testable and therefore the CDA template content in this guide is **Standard for Trial Use (STU)** to normative track.
-The Version 2 Gender Harmony **Normative** material **is conformance testable**, but while that specification is discussed in this guide, the conformance testable material is in the official V2.9.1 ballot found elsewhere, and the material is this guide is additional informative content.
-All new FHIR enhancements to support Gender Harmony modeling are changes to FHIR included in the R5 FHIR core specification described in the separate R5 FHIR ballot specification and all comments on the extensions and the related terminology **must be made on the FHIR R5 ballot**, not on this ballot.
+The Version 2 Gender Harmony **Normative** material **is conformance testable.**

 Each GH FHIR enhancement, except Name To Use, is an extension in the core FHIR specification.
 Guidance on the use of these extensions is the focus on this guide.
-If the community would like conformance-testable FHIR profiles that ensure use of the new extensions, ballot comments clarifying the need and requirements for those profiles should be provided on this implementation guide.
+As noteed in the questions to balloters above, if the community would like conformance-testable FHIR profiles that ensure use of the new extensions, ballot comments clarifying the need and requirements for those profiles should be provided on this implementation guide.

 The approaches in data exchange discussed in this guide expand HL7 best practices to assist organizations that adapt and extend FHIR profiles and implementation guides in their jurisdictions (e.g., US, Canada) to meet business and regulatory requirements.
 We look forward to implementers embracing the approaches outlined.